ishtiakahmed91/app/privacy-policy.md

 If you make a request, we have one month to respond to you.
 If you would like to exercise any of these rights, please contact us.

+### Use of AI Technology
+Some of our applications incorporate AI-powered services to enhance user experiences and provide valuable insights.
+We take your privacy seriously and ensure that no personally identifiable information (PII) is shared with AI service providers.
+All data processed by the AI is limited to the content you provide during your interaction with the application.
+Furthermore, we do not store, retain, or use this data beyond the immediate AI processing task.
+Our commitment to data protection ensures that your information remains secure and confidential at all times.
+For a comprehensive understanding of how OpenAI handles data, please take a look on OpenAI's privacy policy at [OpenAI Privacy](https://openai.com/policies/row-privacy-policy/).

+### Use of Authentication Technology
+Some of our application use Firebase Authentication to securely manage user login and account access.
+Firebase Authentication handles the authentication process, and we do not store or have access to your password.
+The information collected during authentication, such as email addresses, is handled securely by Firebase in accordance with Firebase’s Privacy Policy [Firebase Privacy](https://firebase.google.com/support/privacy).
+We only use this information to authenticate users and enhance user experience within the application.
+No personal information collected through Authentication is shared with third parties.

 ### Your Consent
 By using the app, you consent to this privacy policy.